RealFaceCode/FileHandler/README.md

 A simple file handler in c++.

 ## Features
-- Creation of files and direktories(indirectly)
+- Creation of files and directories(indirectly)
 - Deletion of files
 - Renaming of files
 - File copy/move